What is a Git Branch?

-When we create a repository, the default branch is called master.
+When we create a repository, the default branch is called master or main.
 We can create additional branches :

 git branch <branch_name>